mrsilver76/retrobat-runner/README.md

 - Fixed bug where sometimes EmulationStation isn't correctly in focus after being launched.
 - After EmulationStation is running, the mouse cursor is now moved away to the top-right and is no longer visible.
 - Improved responsiveness to account for any Bluetooth controllers with sluggish input.

-> [!NOTE]
-> To support DirectInput controllers, release 1.2.0 removes the ability to define custom combination buttons and removes the ability to complete a combination on different controllers.
-If these features
+- To support DirectInput controllers, the ability to define custom combination buttons and the ability to complete a combination on different controllers was removed.
-> are important to you then you should stick with release 1.1.0.

 ### 1.1.0 (22nd December 2024)
  - Added option to automatically start with Windows from the system tray.